-While Dr. Swapan Banerjee of the telehealth portal iCliniq isn’t so quick to jump on the “my coffee is magic” campaign, he concedes that there are pros and cons to drinking America’s favorite morning beverage.
+While Dr. Swapan Banerjee, family medicine doctor in Seabrook, Texas, isn’t so quick to jump on the “my coffee is magic” campaign, he concedes that there are pros and cons to drinking America’s favorite morning beverage.
 For starters, coffee contains beneficial antioxidants, Banerjee says.
 He adds that there are also a number of essential nutrients in coffee: 11 percent of the recommended daily allowance for riboflavin, 6 percent of the RDA for pantothenic acid, 3 percent of the RDA for manganese and potassium and 2 percent of the RDA for magnesium and niacin.

 “Coffee is rich in riboflavin,” confirms registered dietitian Natalie Rizzo.
 “Riboflavin, otherwise known as vitamin B2, is one of the essential B vitamins.
 It’s not found in many foods, but it’s abundant in coffee.
-Riboflavin helps break down nutrients in the body, and a deficiency can lead to painful, peeling skin and lips (ow!)."
+Riboflavin helps break down nutrients in the body and a deficiency can lead to painful, peeling skin and lips.”

 I promise we’ll get to the legitimate health benefits in a minute, but first, there are a few frivolous “perks” to drinking your morning cuppa.
 According to a 2019 study conducted by the American Heart Association, coffee can help you lose weight.
 How?
 The beverage stimulates the body’s “brown fat,” a heat-generating form of fat that literally burns calories.
 This isn’t the first time researchers have observed the beverages weight loss benefits: More than two decades ago, Annals of Nutrition and Metabolism researchers discovered that caffeine in coffee can help you burn fat by boosting metabolism, and losing weight can reduce the risk of numerous other conditions, including depression, cancer and heart disease.

 Drinking your daily coffee not only keeps you sharp for that morning meeting, but it could provide brain-boosting benefits for the future.
 Rizzo says one of the biggest health benefits of drinking coffee is its potential to reduce the risk of Alzheimer’s disease, a modern epidemic without a cure.
 “The antioxidants in coffee may prevent some brain cell damage associated with the disease,” she explains.

-If you fall into the high-risk category for Type 2 diabetes — meaning that you are one of the 86 million Americans over the age of 20 with prediabetes — this may come as welcome news.
+If you fall into the high-risk category for Type 2 diabetes — meaning that you are one of the 84 million Americans over the age of 18 with prediabetes — this may come as welcome news.
 Coffee can’t cure Type 2 diabetes, but Banerjee reminds us of compelling research that points to its protective benefits.
-A study published in the American Journal of Clinical Nutrition confirmed that regular coffee drinking (with potential benefits from black tea, but not green tea) has been associated with a lower risk of Type 2 diabetes.
+A study published in the American Journal of Clinical Nutrition in 2008 confirmed that regular coffee drinking (with potential benefits from black tea, but not green tea) has been associated with a lower risk of Type 2 diabetes.

 We can all agree that coffee is amazing and at least a little good for you.
 But, unfortunately, there’s still no research that supports a caffeinated free-for-all.
 What’s more, every person responds differently to coffee.
 A morning jolt for you might be a nightcap for someone else.
-The recommended daily amount falls somewhere in between too little and too much — the FDA estimates that 400 milligrams of caffeine, or roughly four cups of coffee, is a perfectly safe amount of caffeine for a healthy adult.
-A lethal dose of caffeine has been estimated at 118 cups of coffee, or 175 shots of espresso.
+The recommended daily amount falls somewhere in between too little and too much — EU’s Food Safety Authority estimates that 400 milligrams of caffeine, or roughly four cups of coffee, is a perfectly safe amount of caffeine for a healthy adult.
+A life-threatening dose of caffeine has been estimated between 10,000 and 14,000 milligrams according to the Food and Drug Administration.
 Each coffee health study may be based on a different daily amount.